Entro01/ImageBag/README.md

    ![File size comparison with additional metadata](./media/with_metadata.jpg)

    - **Testing Hypothesis**: I used ExifTool to compare the metadata size of the original image with the resized image, confirming that the metadata significantly increased the file size.
+Note that the dimensions of both the images are exactly the same, i just wanted to test the affect of the resizing function on the image.

    ```sh
    PS > $exifData = & exiftool -s -j "\original.jpg"